You might think that sweating is a sign of a good workout. But there is a big problem with that reasoning.

 Clearly, getting a good sweat is not the sign of a good workout.
 In fact, you don’t even need to sweat to get a good workout.To understand why, let’s consider some facts about sweating, then some facts about working out.

 Sweating is to cool (funny how and extra ‘o’ really changes this sentence)

 The purpose of sweating as it pertains to exercise is to dissipate body heat.
 When your core temp gets hot, the nervous system triggers the release of water through the endocrine glands.
 This serves to cool your body when it evaporates off your skin.
+And , you’ll have to constantly moisturise your skin to keep it from flaking and drying out.
 Sweat is not triggered by heart rate or movement, but rather the hypothalamus.

 Fit People Sweat more

 People adapt, and the more you workout, the better you are at regulating your body’s systems, including temperature regulation.
 So more fit people will likely sweat earlier into their workout, and sweat more.

 First of all, you could be getting a great workout and not sweat much.
 The most obvious example of this is swimming.
 Why would your body sweat if it’s being cooled off well by the water you are immersed in?